phreeza/manuscript_axon_potentials/doc/manuscript.md

 Discussion
 ==============
-Based on numerical simulations, analytical calculations and experimental data, we show how axonal fiber bundles contribute significantly to the EFP, and we explain how the contributions are shaped by axonal morphology.
+Based on numerical simulations, analytical calculations, and experimental data, we show how axonal fiber bundles contribute to the EFP, and we explain how the contributions are shaped by axonal morphology.
 There are three principal effects of axon bundle structure on the EFP.
 Firstly, the low-frequency components of the EFP are governed by the densities of bifurcations and terminations and can have a dipolar structure ([@fig:simpletree] and [@fig:bigtree]).
 Secondly, the high-frequency components are governed by the local number of fibers ([@fig:bigtree]).
-Furthermore we show that the low-frequency components exceed the high-frequency components in spatial reach.
+Furthermore, we show that the low-frequency components exceed the high-frequency components in spatial reach.
 In particular, the dipolar low-frequency components are not negligible and exceed the reach of the presumed quadrupolar nature of axonal